stakewise/v3-sdk/README.md

 ---
 ## Requirements
-Installed ethers 6.6.7+ is required This package is not included in the library (peerDependencies are used), but must be installed in your application.
-In the future we will try to update the ethers library with the latest version in a timely manner.
-If you are using ethers 5 or less, there are 2 solutions:
-1. Upgrade to ethers 6, it is much more convenient.
-2. You can install ethers 6 version separately, but it will expand your bandle:
+To use the library, you must have ethers version 6.7.1+ installed.
+This package is not included in the library itself; we use peerDependencies to keep the package lightweight.

+If you are using version 5 of the ethers package, you can install version 6 separately and adjust the import paths using a bundler.
+You can also load the code of our library as a chunk using dynamic imports to prevent increasing the initial size of your application.
+Here's an example with webpack:

-`npm i ethers-6@npm:ethers@6.6.7`
+`npm i ethers-6@npm:ethers@6.7.1`

-Now you have ethers of your version and ethers-6.
-Now we can swap the use of imports within our library.
-If you are using webpack, you can implement it this way:

 ```typescript
 webpackConfig.plugins.push(